Metabolic syndrome in patients who have been subjected to isolation security measures and treated with atypical antipsychotics

 Conclusions:

 Systematic measurements of BMI and waist circumference during treatment with atypical antipsychotics may be accurate tools in assessing the risk of metabolic syndrome.
-Long-term confinement hospitalizations should include psychoeducational nterventions aimed at minimizing metabolic complications of pharmacotherapy.
+Long-term confinement hospitalizations should include psychoeducational interventions aimed at minimizing metabolic complications of pharmacotherapy.